- Updated July 2013.

 For example, the Photon Turret delivers 480 points per structure, or 1,440 at the Three-Turret Rule.
 That is suitable for bases with a value of 2,900.
 Based on the table above, this is a base with an Econ of 70 or less; assuming the fleet can protect the trade routes.

 Unshielded Turrets are useful only when the player is threatened primarily by Destroyers, Corvettes and Fighters.
-They are built in the early days of the Empire, then quickly upgraded to Photon and Disruptor.
-Ion Turrets have value in their shield penetrability, able to place 510 power against shielded units.
+We build them in the early days of the Empire, then quickly upgraded to Photon and Disruptor.
+Ion Turrets have value in their shield penetrability; able to place 510 power against shielded units.

 Price of Admission Warning:

 Shields raise the "price of admission" for an attacker, but not the "price of conquest."
 Build shields to support planetary rings—only.

 Planetary Shields, and the lesser cousin the Deflection Shields, provide a measure of protection for your turrets and Planetary Rings.
 Shields regenerate the defenses (turrets and rings) when an attack does not destroy them.
 We base the amount of regeneration on a percentage of the remaining defensive strength.
 Fortunately, the battle report has two values that help with this calculation: “Start Defenses” and “End Defenses.”
 To calculate regeneration, multiply the original defensive level by the End Defenses percentage (e.g. Defense * .65 for a net Defenses of 65 percent).
 We calculate net Defenses based on the sum of armour present at the end of the battle, divided by the sum of the full-strength armor.

 Planetary Rings are the first true deterrent to capital ships.
 A bank of Prings delivers 15,360 points of Photonic trouble to any attacker.